 A marketing director with international experience of helping businesses grow has been appointed to help boost links between the University of Essex and local companies.

-In his new role as Executive Fellow of the Essex Business School, Malcolm Johnston will help ensure companies can take advantage of the University’s world-class research and expertise to help them grow and prosper.
+In his new role as Executive Fellow of Essex Business School, Malcolm Johnston will help ensure companies can take advantage of the University’s world-class research and expertise to help them grow and prosper.

 He’ll also help develop and deliver the University’s executive education programmes, which include short courses and industry-specific programmes aimed at helping businesses to boost skills, develop teams and embrace large-scale organisational change.

 Professor Tazeeb Rajwani, Head of Executive Education at Essex Business School, said: “We are pleased Malcolm Johnston is going to work closely with our Executive Education team at Essex Business School, one of UK’s leading business schools.

 “He is joining us at an exciting stage where we are developing a unique portfolio of Executive Education courses that are innovative, research driven and intellectually challenging.
 Malcolm will use his extensive teaching experiences from some of the leading business schools in the world to design unique learning experiences for adult learners.
 His international managerial experience from some of the largest companies in the world will enhance our links with local companies whilst his teaching will positively transform organisations”.

 Malcolm, who will remain Eastern Counties Regional Director for The Marketing Centre, spent much of his career in the telecoms industry, working for BT, Cable & Wireless, T-Mobile and Telstra, before setting up his own strategic marketing consultancy.